c-linkage/software-post/README.md

 * list.h
 * list.c

-The toy progam is worht reviewing as it demonstrates the full capabilities of the self-test framework.
+**Please review the entire toy program as it demonstrates the full capabilities of this framework.**

 ## Usage